-During their undergraduate career, over 25 percent of UO students study abroad.
+During their undergraduate career, over 25 percent of UO students participate in study abroad programs or global internships.
 Study abroad programs are no longer limited to language and liberal arts study; many also offer options to satisfy general education and major-specific requirements in a wide range of academic areas.
-Students can choose from programs offered during the summer, academic quarter or semester, and full academic year and can participate in a variety of programs types including exchange, faculty-led, field research, internship and service learning..
+Students can choose from programs offered during the summer, academic quarter or semester, and full academic year and can participate in a variety of programs types including exchange, faculty-led, field research, internship and service learning.